IRIS-LAB/iris-back/README.md

     * `default_page_size`: Page size per default (if query parameter 'page' is not set)
     * `max_page_size`: Page max size (query parameter 'size' should not exceed this)

-The method on which this decorator is applied must return a `Promise<PaginatedListResult<T>>` where T is the type of the entity you passed in `@PaginatedResources()`
+Methods on which this decorator is applied must return a `Promise<PaginatedListResult<T>>` where T is the entity type you passed in `@PaginatedResources()`

-* `@Resource(<entity_type>)` for api that return an entity object :
+* `@Resource(<entity_type>)` for an api that returns an entity object :
     * `entity_type`: Type of your business entity

-The method on which this decorator is applied must return a `Promise<T>` where T is the type of the entity you passed in `@Resource()`
+Methods on which this decorator is applied must return a `Promise<T>` where T is the entity type you passed in `@Resource()`

 #### Get parameters from request
-To retrieve parameters from the HTTP request, use this parameter decorators :
+To retrieve parameters from the HTTP request, you can use the following parameter decorators :

 For **Query parameter**, use `@QueryParam(<data>)` with :
-- `data`: name of the parameter or an object like { key: 'name of the parameter', required: boolean } in some cases, data could contain other parameters.
+- `data`: name of the parameter or an object like { key: 'name of the parameter', required: boolean }.
+In some cases, data could contain other parameters.

 If you want to cast the query parameter into a specific type :
 * `@DateQueryParam(<parameter_name>)` for a date (parameter must be in ISO format)